dot-1q/advent_of_code_golang/README.md

 [Day 21 of 2017](2017/day21/twenty-one.go) Performed various matrix transformations (rotate and flip).
 ChatGPT helped me write the Merging algorithm for the matrices.

 [Day 24 of 2017](2017/day24/twenty-four.go) Depth First Search to create all the possible paths from one node to the next valid ones.
 Very concise solution.

+[Day 16 of 2018](2018/day16/sixteen.go) First time creating an array of functions to callback later in the runtime of the program.
+Also fmt.Sscanf usage to revisit later.